 Moreover, if your team members believe this situation is temporary, they’ll be less motivated to truly engage with new tools.
 Using a Digital Adoption Platform can help address these stressors by providing self-guided, in-app guidance for new software.
 Allowing employees to pace themselves while onboarding helps prevent burnout caused by being asked to learn too much at once.

 Transparency is the key to combatting denial.
 When you leave employees in the dark, fear and suspicion will compound and create a tense working environment.
 Communicate often and keep reinforcing work expectations by documenting them in a central place.

 Anger: I Cannot Work Like This

-Once your team comes to terms with the semi-permanence of remote work, they may experience anger—toward others, world leaders, and even you as their manager.
-It’s essential to take this in stride and help your team move past it.
+Once your employees come to terms with the semi-permanence of remote work, they may experience anger—toward others, world leaders, and even you as their manager.
+It’s essential to take this in stride and help your team members move past it.

 While you won’t be able to control everything, you do have the power to address frustration stemming from the new work environment.
 Sending out anonymous surveys is a good way to gather frank feedback and identify ways you can help your team.

 For example, if employees are struggling to be productive in a makeshift office, tell your team what you’re doing to alleviate that stress.
 In this case, you might consider allowing team members to borrow equipment from the office or submit expense requests for home office equipment.